ajs808/kwgt-music-player/README.md

 # kwgt-music-player
-A simple, minimalist music player widget for Android developed using kwgt framework.
+A simple, minimalist music player widget for Android developed using KWGT framework.

 ## Screenshots